mdtraj/mdtraj/docs/getting_started.rst

 ============

 MDTraj requires a few external libraries to work properly.
 Some of them are optional.
-You'll definitely need ``numpy`` and ``scipy``.
+You'll definitely need ``numpy``.
 You'll also need a working C compiler and build environment, to compile the C-level extensions that connect the python code to the bit-twiddling C libraries that read and  write most of these binary formats.

 Easy Way
 --------